Nosto/wiki-docs/Basics.md

 ### Upon viewing a collection

-When viewing a category or collection, you should send the slash-delimited and fully-qualified path of the current category.
+When viewing a category or collection, you should send the fully-qualified name of the current category.

 ```js
 nostojs(api => {